What are your best digital marketing tips?

-With 2018 right around the corner, what are some of your best digital marketing tips for the new year?
-What have you found to work best in 2017, and what are you going to stay away from?
+What are some of your best digital marketing tips?
+What has worked for you and what are you going to stay away from moving forward?

 Email marketing is still a great option, its not new but it has worked well in the past and can continue to work well.
 Yes, everyone already gets a lot of email but it works because you're talking to people that already know you.
 You've gained a certain degree of trust.
 Doing it well - ie tailored messages that add value rather than just always pitching - is key.

 Eventually there will be a move away from outsourcing all marketing activities but I'm not sure if it will happen in 2018.
 It makes sense to outsource activities that are highly technical or for one off type projects (eg website creation) but I believe that established small businesses should be bringing a lot of marketing tasks in-house.
 It gives them better control, more flexibility and no one is as passionate about their business as they are.

 1. As Google is moving to a mobile-FIRST index and the Facebook algorithm focusing heavily on load speed, the load speed of your MOBILE website will become crucial.